 Time-Domain Electromagnetic (TDEM) surveys are widely used for base metal exploration.
 This geophysical method is based on electromagnetic induction within conductive media.
 TDEM survey equipment and interpretation tools have greatly improved over the past several decades.
-An important aspect of these surveys is the geometrical relationship between the primary field (Hp) generated by the transmitter, the target and host and the secondary field (Hs) measured at the receiver.
-The shape and location of the transmitter and receiver define the configuration of the survey and have a crucial influence on the intensity and response from the target.
+An important aspect of these surveys is the geometrical relationship between the primary field (Hp) transmitter and the secondary field (Hs) receiver.
+The shape and location of the transmitter and receiver define the configuration of the survey and have a crucial influence on the intensity and conductor's signature.

-This paper presents results from a TDEM ground survey using an innovative fixed loop configuration called the InfiniTEM®.
+This paper presents results from a TDEM ground survey using an innovative fixed loop configuration called the InfiniTEM[®].
 The new configuration generates a strong horizontal primary field that is ideal for investigating steeply dipping and deeply buried base metal targets.
-It is vaguely similar to Macnae (1978) figure 8 loop and Spies (1975) dual-loop moving configuration.

-THE INFINITEM® CONFIGURATION
+THE INFINITEM[®] CONFIGURATION

-The InfiniTEM® configuration consists of a distorted figure 8 loop.
-The loop is thus composed of two lobes or half-loops of width x separated by distance d (Figure 1).
-Note that the primary field is horizontal under the region between the two lobes.
+The InfiniTEM[®] configuration consists of a distorted 8 shaped loop.
+The loop is thus composed of two lobes or half-loops of width x separated by distance d (figure 1).
+Since the configuration consists of two loops connected in series, these are called lobes or half-loops in order to prevent confusion when the configuration is referred as the transmitting loop.
+The InfiniTEM[®] configuration generates a horizontal primary field under the offset between the two lobes.
 Measurements are taken using a roving receiver along survey lines inside the configuration.
+The innovative InfiniTEM[®] configuration has been inspired by Macnae and Spies studies but it is not a moving loop configuration and its half-loops are spaced apart.

-InfiniTEM® surveys are ideal for investigating deep steeply dipping buried conductors.
+InfiniTEM[®] surveys are ideal for investigating deep steeply dipping buried conductors.
 The primary field generated from the configuration is mostly horizontal between the centers of the two half-loops.
 To detect a deeply buried and steeply dipping conductor using a conventional rectangular transmitting loop, the loop has to be placed far from the target to maximize EM coupling, resulting in a weak intensity of the primary field.
-When using the InfiniTEM® configuration, the area of investigation for this type of target is beneath the transmitter, resulting in a much greater primary field intensity (Figure 2).
-In addition, a horizontal primary field makes exploration underneath conductive overburden more effective.
-Indeed, the primary magnetic field is parallel to the subsurface conductive
+When using the InfiniTEM[®] configuration, the area of investigation for this type of target is just beneath the transmitter, resulting in a much greater primary field intensity (figure 2).
+In addition, a horizontal primary field makes exploration underneath conductive overburden much easier.
+Since the eddy currents are parallel to the subsurface conductive layer, they diffuse downward more efficiently.
+The offset between the two lobes makes it possible to investigate a larger area with a horizontal primary field.
+However, field testing suggested that lobe spacing has to remain reasonable (d < 2x) to maintain an adequate primary field intensity.